fubhy/moonnet-vs-thegraph/README.md

 > **NOTE**: Make sure that the used ports in the `docker-compose.yaml` port mappings are not occupied by e.g. a locally running Ganache instance.

 5. Run `(cd subgraph && yarn)`
-6. Run `(cd subgraph && yarn truffle migrate)`
+6. Run `(cd subgraph && truffle migrate)`

-> **NOTE**: This already fails frequently for me.
-Already here, I would expect the hosted Ganache fork to not even be involved in the deployment because I am deploying into my local fork (fork of fork).
-This assumption doesn't seem to be correct because I am seeing lots of calls to `eth_getBlockByNumber` and `eth_getTransactionByHash` in my MoonNet logs.
+> **NOTE**: Already here, I would expect the hosted Ganache fork to not even be involved in the deployment because I am deploying into my local fork (fork of fork).
+This assumption doesn't seem to be correct because I am seeing lots of calls to `eth_getBlockByNumber`,`eth_getTransactionByHash`, `eth_getStorageAt`, `eth_getTransactionCount` and `eth_getBalance` in my MoonNet logs.
+This means that instead of my local fork handling these requests on its own, it's actually proxying to the MoonNet node.

-6. Copy & paste the `GravatarRegistry` contract address and block number at which it was deployed to `subgraph/subgraph.yaml`
+7. Copy & paste the `GravatarRegistry` contract address and block number at which it was deployed to `subgraph/subgraph.yaml`

 > **NOTE**: You can find both in the log output of the `truffle migrate` command.
 The `startBlock` configuration option should result in `graph-node` only querying and indexing block heights above this threshold.
 I am therefore not expecting any calls to fall through to the underlying archive node.
 In fact, it _shouldn't_ even hit the hosted MoonNet Ganache fork (but it does).

-7. Run `(cd subgraph && yarn codegen && yarn create-local || true && yarn deploy-local)`
+8. Run `(cd subgraph && yarn codegen && yarn create-local || true && yarn deploy-local)`

 > **NOTE**: For subsequent runs, you actually only need to run `yarn deploy-local` but the above command runs them all in sequence for convenience.